 After the flight we make our way south again, stopping on the banks of the Gibb River where we view a rock art site.

-We reach the Gibb River road and continue to Mt Elizabeth Station, a working cattle station, established in 1945 by the pioneering Lacey Family, who still own and run the property today.
+We reach the Gibb River road and continue to Mt Elizabeth Station, a working cattle station, established in 1945 by the pioneering Lacey Family.
 En-route we visit an art site in the Gibb River area.

 Once we’ve checked into our Mt Elizabeth accommodation, you should have a couple of hours to take the station nature walk or relax and enjoy your surrounds, before dinner.